noodev8/kardly/kardly-flutter/README.md

 # Kardly - K-Pop Photocard Collection App

-A Flutter application for K-Pop fans to collect, track, and trade photocards.
+A Flutter application for K-Pop fans to collect and track photocards.

 ## Features